josephistired/Discord-Self-Deletion-Bot/README.md

-# Discord-Self-Deletion-Bot
+# Discord-Messages-Deletion-Bot

+**Coming Soon**

-A very simple bot that deletes your messages
+A very simple bot that deletes your messages.